District Role in Parent and Family Engagement

 - Make sure that communications with disabled parents or guardians are as understandable and effective as the communications other parents receive.

-Districts have a responsibility to provide best practices related to parent involvement:
+Districts have a responsibility to provide best practices related to parent involvement to participating Title I, Part A Schools:

 - Deliver technical assistance